vcheeney/Votify/README.md

 For development purposes, follow the more thorough [manual setup steps](SETUP.md).

+##### Accessing the app

+Once everything is loaded properly, the web app will be accessible at http://localhost:3000/.

 ##### Configuring MetaMask to access the local blockchain

 In your web browser: